This serves three to four hungry people sometimes with leftovers for lunch the next day.

 Boil the kettle.
 Weigh out rice (about 8 ozs.
 I usually use basmati, but it doesn't really matter) and stir it into the pan.

-Add about a pint of boiling water (just to cover) and add some oregano, black pepper and a stock cube (chicken or veg, I usually just add a half) while bringing back to the boil.
+Add about 15 fl oz to a pint of boiling water (just to cover) and add some oregano, black pepper and a stock cube (chicken or veg, I usually just add a half,, you probably won't need one at all if you are using a fair bit of chorizo) while bringing back to the boil.

 Give it a good stir, lower the heat and stick a lid on for about five minutes while you chop the chorizo into chunks.
 (You can use a pack of sliced, but I think the cooked sausage ones are better value)